colmena/colmena/README.md

 ## Goal

-My goals is to have a starter project which can be used to quickly build an API with a frontend that is easily extendable.
+My goal is to have a starter project which can be used to quickly build an API with a frontend that is easily extendable.

 ## Features